 4 Ways to Volunteer Inside During the Winter Months

-With winter drawing near, you might be thinking about how to take your volunteering to a warmer, cozier location.
-As temperatures drop and frost or snow covers the ground, outdoor projects become less feasible, giving way to a new crop of volunteering options that you can do from the comfort of your own home.
+As temperatures drop and frost or snow covers the ground, you might be thinking about how to take your volunteering to a warmer, cozier location.
+During the winter season, try out some meaningful volunteering opportunities that you can do from the comfort of your own home.

 1. Make hats and blankets to donate

 Help others stay warm this winter by gathering some fleece, wool or yarn, and putting it to good use!
-Make a fleece blanket using these simple instructions and donate it to Project Linus, to help warm a child in need.
+Make a fleece blanket using these simple instructions from our youth division, generationOn, and donate it to Project Linus to help warm a child in need.
 Or, break out your knitting needles and make a hat or baby blanket for Knots of Love.
 You can check Wool Works or All Free Knitting to find more organizations in your area accepting sewn and knit items.

 2. Write and send greeting cards